United Purpose: Maize productivity in Malawi

 Farmers in Chisepo and Bembeke, Malawi, were given legume seed of their choice provided by Concern Universal.
 The farmers were then able to plant the seeds as sole crops, intercrops or in rotation with maize in farmer-led trials.

 Concern Universal and World Vision International, another NGO, participated in the conducting on the trials.
 Sets of experiments were conducted by farming communities with the goal of evaluating released and pre-released seeds under farmer-managed conditions.
 The trials were maintained in a Mother-Baby scenario.
 For each Mother trial, there were as many as 6-12 corresponding Baby trials within walking distance.
 All Baby trials contain portions of the seeds from the Mother.
-Often Baby trials consisted of beans and soyabean seed that Concern Universal distributed through the community seedback initiative.
+Often Baby trials consisted of beans and soyabean seed that Concern Universal distributed through the community feedback initiative.
 The Mother trials were designed by researchers within the study groups to evaluate a proper area for optimal growth conditions.
 Ultimately, a local individual will manage the Mother trials.

 Through these research trials conducted in Malawi, farmers were able to educate themselves on a variety of seeds and the proper development and nurturing of them through the season.
 This also helped to eliminate the seeds that did not grow well so that farmers are aware of what will grow in the soil they already have near them when they go to market.
 Through Concern Universal's assistance in providing these resources, Malawi seed companies were able to choose to multiply hybrid seed packs that would best benefit them.